 Despite this growth, industry analysts and trade associations have identified current and projected job shortages in these sectors.
 Nationally, estimates of job openings in March 2022 were 484,000 jobs for manufacturing, 200,000 job for warehousing and 80,000 jobs for truck transportation.
 In Missouri, these figures were 5,900 jobs for manufacturing, 500 jobs for warehousing, and 2,500 jobs for truck transportation.
 The manufacturing sector is projected to have a workforce shortage of up to 2.1 million by 2030.
-However, for truck driving jobs in particular, the Federal Motor Carrier Safety Administration and American Association of Motor Vehicle Administrators report that states issue more than 450,000 new commercial driver's licenses each year5, indicating that the workforce challenges for this sector are related to retention and driver efficiency, as discussed in the next section.
+And while the truck transportation industry is estimated to have a shortage of 160,000 drivers in 2030, the industry will need to attract 1 million new drivers by this year in order to replace drivers who will retire over the next few years.